 After many years of travelling alone in Southeast Asia, I can tell you that it will be an experience that changes the way you see the world.
 I decided to travel alone for the first time, starting in Thailand, and it was one of the best decisions I have ever made.
 I had the good fortune to travel the vast majority of Southeast Asia alone (except for Brunei and East Timor), and I would do it again.

 Spoiler alert: Southeast Asia is safe to travel alone and a real treat.
 From my perspective, it’s the best place in the world to start.
 Throughout this article, I’ll tell you why and provide tips and suggestions.
-Of course, like anywhere in the world, you need to be cautious and travel with the best insurance for Southeast Asia, IATI Backpacker.
+Of course, like anywhere in the world, you need to be cautious and travel with the best insurance for Southeast Asia, IATI Backpacker (click here if your country of residence is within the European Union or click here if your country of residence is not part of the EU).

 Follow me and find out what it’s like to travel alone in Southeast Asia, along with tips from a female traveller.